 12-Step Facilitation and Community-Based Support Group Meetings

 12-Step programs and other support groups have helped many Veterans find and maintain sobriety from drugs and alcohol.

 Our evidence-based therapies are supplemented with alternative therapies.
 At Oxford, you have access to stress management and relaxation classes like yoga, music and art therapy, and even equine therapy.
 We also help you recover physically with nutrition guidance, exercise classes and more.

 We Are Community Care Providers

-Oxford Treatment Center in Mississippi is part of Veterans Affairs’ network of approved community care providers.
+Oxford Treatment Center in Mississippi is part of Veterans Affairs’ network of approved community care providers and an authorized out-of-network provider for Tricare East.
 This means that if you cannot find the drug or alcohol treatment you need within the VA, you may be able to choose Oxford for your care.
-Reach out to one of our Admissions Navigators to learn more.
+Reach out to one of our admissions navigators to learn more.

 - Services & Therapies

 - Specialized Programs

 - Our Locations